katenuss/ps_211/lecture1.md

   <p v-click>

-  - Data write-ups are due 11:59 PM ET on syllabus dates.
+  - The data write-up is due 11:59 PM ET on syllabus dates.

    </p>
   <p v-click>

-  - Data write-ups will lose 3 points each day they are late; No late work accepted after answers are posted.
+  - You will lose 3 points each day it is late; No late work accepted after answers are posted.

   </p>